DrBlokmeister/udmpro-gpon-freedom/README.md

 * **KPN/Freedom GPON** typically uses **VLAN 6** and **PPPoE** (use your Freedom credentials).
 * Keep the rest identical to your working ONT setup.

+## 5) Initial failure
 **In my case, the UDM Pro initially didn’t “see” the stick after the change—even with the fiber in.
-A few reseats later I gave up. **Weeks later**, the Port Manager suddenly showed the GPON stick; I swapped the fiber over and… everything worked flawlessly.**
+A few reseats later I gave up.**
+**Weeks later, the Port Manager suddenly showed the GPON stick; I swapped the fiber over and… everything worked flawlessly.**

 ---